 Square Online

 Square Online offers a free plan that enables you to start selling almost immediately, which is perfect if you’re starting from scratch and are on a tight budget.
-For no monthly payment, Square Online allows you to build a modern-looking site with an SSL certificate, unlimited bandwidth, SEO and marketing tools, and e-commerce functionalities.
+For no monthly payment, Square Online allows you to build a modern-looking site using the platform’s SEO and marketing tools and some basic e-commerce functionalities.
 Overall, that’s not bad for a free plan.

 Of course, there are a few limitations with the free plan.
 You don’t get the ability to register or connect a custom domain name, Square’s branding will decorate the footer, and your customization options might be limited.